alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Swift-Prompts](https://github.com/GabrielAlva/Swift-Prompts)
 * [TKSwarmAlert](https://github.com/entotsu/TKSwarmAlert)
 * [UNAlertView](https://github.com/ytakzk/UNAlertView)
+* [VKPopupView](https://github.com/vladislav-k/VKPopupView) - Lightweight and easy to use blurred popup view written in Swift.
+You will find it very similar to your iOS folders at Springboard (Home screen).
 * [Whisper](https://github.com/hyperoslo/Whisper) - Whisper is a component that will make the task of display messages and in-app notifications simple.

 ## Animation